idvorkin/idvorkin.github.io/_d/2015-11-11-mind-monsters.md

 There's a great poem on the topic by the author of Search Inside Yourself (Chade-Meng Tang)

-My monsters.

-Greed, hatred, envy, anger, agitation, egoistic pride, lust, etc.

-They come in different forms, shapes, colors and sizes.

-Over the years, I have learned to deal with them.

-I do that by letting go.

-First, I let go of my wish to control or suppress them.

-When they arrive, I acknowledge them.

-I let them be.

-Next, I let go of my instinct to vilify them.

-I seek to understand them.

-I see them for who they are.

-They are merely creations of my body and mind.

-I humor them a little.

-I joke with them.

-I joke about them.

-I let them play.

-And then, I let go of my desire to feed them.

-They may play here all they want.

-But they get no food from me.

-They are free to stay here hungry, if they want.

-And I continue to let them be.

-And then they get really hungry.

-And sometimes they leave.

-Finally, I let go of my desire to hold on to them.

-They are free to leave as they wish.

-I let them go.

-I am free.

-For now.

-I do not overcome them.
-They do not overcome me.

-And we live together.
-In harmony.
+**My monsters.**

+- Greed, hatred, envy, anger, agitation, egoistic pride, lust, etc.
+- They come in different forms, shapes, colors and sizes.
+- Over the years, I have learned to deal with them.
+- I do that by letting go.

+..

+- First, I let go of my wish to control or suppress them.
+- When they arrive, I acknowledge them.
+- I let them be.
+- Next, I let go of my instinct to vilify them.
+- I seek to understand them.
+- I see them for who they are.
+- They are merely creations of my body and mind.
+- I humor them a little.
+- I joke with them.
+- I joke about them.
+- I let them play.

+..

+- And then, I let go of my desire to feed them.
+- They may play here all they want.
+- But they get no food from me.
+- They are free to stay here hungry, if they want.
+- And I continue to let them be.
+- And then they get really hungry.
+- And sometimes they leave.
+- Finally, I let go of my desire to hold on to them.
+- They are free to leave as they wish.
+- I let them go.
+- I am free.
+- For now.

+- I do not overcome them.
+- They do not overcome me.
+- And we live together.
+- In harmony.